Promoting British Values at Wardour Catholic Primary School

 Democracy

 Democracy is a fundamental value of our school community and integral to all that we do.
 For example, pupils have the opportunity to have their voices heard through our school council and pupil questionnaires.
 The election of school council is based solely on student voice and votes.
-Topical issues such as Brexit and the General Election are explored where appropriate.
+Children also represent the school in our cluster schools as part of schools parliament and topical issues such as Brexit and the General Election are explored where appropriate.

 The Rule of Law: